 Fortunately for people suffering abuse, threats, stalking, and other harassment, it’s relatively straightforward to get a protection order in Washington.

-Like most legal matters, you start the process by filling out and filing the appropriate forms.
+As with most legal matters, you start by filling out and filing the appropriate forms.
 While you can find them at your local courthouse, they’re also available to download online.
 The more detailed information you provide about your situation, the better.

 If you are in imminent danger, you can request an ex parte hearing.
 These usually happen that day, without notifying the harasser, and a judge may issue a temporary protection order.